f5devcentral/f5-cloudserviceeaplab/README.rst

 If you prefer to customize your blocked page acc to your wish, you can do it using Postman.

 `a)` First, let's see the existing page prior to sending the request.
 To do that, let's simulate an attack via the browser.
 Paste "**Fully Qualified Domain Name (FQDN)**/nginx.config" address to your browser.
-The result will looks something like this:
+The result will look something like this:

 .. figure:: _figures/124.png